Shannon Des Roches Rosa

 action.

 I don’t mind if you decide to sit on the sidelines for a while while you absorb what I have to say.
-I don’t even mind if you indulge in occasional voyeur’s gratitude for your own non-disabled children, or differently disabled children -- or lack of children.
-But I do hope that, once you've listened for a while, you’ll understand why children with special needs are not only worthy of your attention, but they're your responsibility, too.
+I don’t even mind if you indulge in occasional voyeur’s comparisons with your own non-disabled children, or differently disabled children—or lack of children.
+But I do hope that, once you’ve listened for a while, you’ll understand why children with disabilities are not only worthy of your attention, but they’re your responsibility, too.

 Childless or child-full, if you are of parenting age and live in the